 Setup

-This guide walks you through installing Python and Pipenv, configuring AWS credentials, and setting up Supabase locally with Docker.
+This guide walks you through installing Python and Pipenv, configuring AWS credentials, and setting up Supabase and MinIO locally with Docker.

 Python (and Pipenv)